clubsearch-manoa/clubsearch-manoa.github.io/index.md

 #### Milestone 2
-Thi milestone will be the meat of our project's webpage.
-It will contain the core functionalities of our project including a database for our clubs.
-Screenshots will be updated as our efforts on this projecy continue.
+This milestone will be the meat of our project.
+It will contain core functionalities such as adding and editing clubs which are read from the database.
+Screenshots will be updated as our efforts on this project continue.

 This milestone is managed using the [ClubSearch-Manoa GitHub Project Board M2:](https://github.com/orgs/clubsearch-manoa/projects/2)
 #### Milestone 3